-Put an interesting spin on your elearning content.
+Put an interesting spin on your eLearning content.
 When you do this, it helps you to engage training attendees.
 Additionally, engaging content helps to ensure that trainees have a higher retention rate of the information than if they find the information dry and boring.
 Use these six tips to create compelling copy that draws trainees in and keeps their attention until long after the training session ends.

 1. Tie the Content to Performance Goals

-Use the results approach to the content you present.
+Use the results approach for the content you present.
 Show the trainees exactly what results they can expect from applying the skills and knowledge you are teaching them.
 It is typically best to use specific figures, where possible.
 This gives them a reason or incentive to learn and then apply what they learn.

 2. Make it Audience Relevant